 IF you don’t know which excursions you want do, you can always wait and book these on the ship.
 Sometimes it is good to find out what other people in our group might be doing and go with them!

-You can either prepay the gratuities when you register or you can wait for them to be charged on your bill the last night of the cruise.
-At this time the rate is $11.50 per person, per night (7 nights).
+You can either prepay the gratuities when you register, or you can wait for them to be charged on your bill the last night of the cruise.
+At this time the rate is $14.50 per person, per night (7 nights).
 This tip is split between the room steward, the waiter, & the wait staff.
-It does NOT include room service or the Maitre de.
+It does NOT include room service or the Maitre’d, or the porters.

 Embarkation – it is customary to tip the luggage handler a few of dollars